adolfoacastro/adolfoacastro.github.io/README.md

-## Welcome to @adolfoacastro 's Git Page
+# @adolfoacastro 's GitHub Page

+## Welcome

-[This](https://github.com/adolfoacastro/adolfoacastro.github.io/edit/master/README.md) is where I maintain and preview the content for my website in Markdown files.
-As I learn and continue to develop my website, I will update this README with other relevant notes and refereances.
+ is where I maintain and preview the content for my website in Markdown files.
+As I learn and continue to develop my website, I will update [this](https://github.com/adolfoacastro/adolfoacastro.github.io/edit/master/README.md) with relevant notes and refereances.

+## Languages

+### HTML

+### JavaScript

+### CSS

 ### Markdown